GerryMasaka/AndroidProject/README.md

-Using Firebase to create account, login and upload videos
+Mobile application using Firebase to create account, login and upload videos